Modeling extremal dependence in multivariate and spatial problems: a practical perspective: Multivariate extremes

 \subsubsection{Simulation of extreme values}

-In environmental statistics, there is active research in ``stochastic weather generators'' which aims at simulating realisations from atmospheric variables according to some stochastic representation.
-A challenging task is the simulation of high-dimensional extremes, since their extremal dependence (Pickands dependence function or angular measure) is an infinite dimensional parameter of the multivariate GEV distribution and is therefore challenging to estimate.
-The ability to simulate high-dimensional extremes permits to approximate the tail probabilities in \eqref{eq:stable_tail_approx} and \eqref{eq:tail copula_tail_approx}, even though few extremes are available in the dataset.
+\textbf{Theory}.
+In environmental statistics, there is active research in the field of ``stochastic weather generators'' which aim at simulating realisations from atmospheric variables according to some stochastic representation.
+A challenging task is the simulation of multivariate extremes, since their extremal dependence (Pickands dependence function or angular measure) is an infinite dimensional parameter of the multivariate GEV distribution and is therefore challenging to estimate.
+The ability to simulate multivariate extremes permits to approximate the tail probabilities in \eqref{eq:stable_tail_approx} and \eqref{eq:tail copula_tail_approx}, even though few extremes are available in the dataset.